vivekraj2002/postgre/file.md

 </br>

-**DBMS (Database Management System):** It is a software that provides an interface for users to interact with databases.
-It allows users to create, manage, manipulate, and query databases efficiently.DBMS handles tasks such as data storage, retrieval, updating, security, and data integrity
+**DBMS (Database Management System):** A Database Management System (DBMS) is software that helps manage and organize data.
+It lets users create, change, and query a database while also handling security and access controls.

+A DBMS makes storing and retrieving data easy and efficient.

-Example :- MySQL, PostgreSQL, MOngoDB, Oracle Database.
+Example :- MySQL, PostgreSQL, MongoDB, Oracle Database.
 </br>

 ## What is RDBMS

-A type of database system that stores data in structured tables (using rows and columns) and uses SQL (Structure query language) for managing and quering data.

-Example :- MySQL, PostgreSQL & Oracle etc.
+A relational database management system (RDBMS) stores data in tables with rows and columns.
+It's widely used in industries due to its popularity.
+Each table has a key field called a primary key, which uniquely identifies each record.
+This primary key helps in referencing records easily.
+Examples of RDBMS include Oracle Database, MySQL, and Microsoft SQL Server.

 ## Installation of PostgreSQL